renemarc/home-assistant-config/README.md

 - **No Alexa/Cortana/Google Voice:** I don't want to have advertising agencies, online stores, or other AI-feeding Big Brother tech-monsters listening in to everything we say just for the dubious convenience of turning on a light using my voice.

+### Agile development

+This configuration is built with an Agile methodology, lead by following main user stories:

+- **As a resident** I want a reliable home automation platform to handle lights and climate that can easily be controlled and overridden in many intuitive ways.
+- **As an apartment dweller** I want to have a discrete, non-permanent installation that takes as little space as possible.
+- **As a developer** I want to use an open-source platform that is feature-rich, accessible, flexible and actively maintained.
+- **As a consumer** I want to pick and choose which devices I wish to acquire without necessarily being locked into a closed ecosystem.
+- **As a couple** we want to be able to operate lights and climate-control appliances as well as get quick overview of weather forecasts and public transit schedules through simple to use interfaces.

+Tasks are defined in the [issue queue][link-issues] and the development progress is managed using a [lightweight Kanban board][link-board].

 ## Key features

 ### Climate control